nilesh0509/WebDevelopMent/Task-1/README.md

 ## 🪄 Technologies Used

-HTML5

-CSS3 (Flexbox, Media Queries)
+- **HTML5** — Structure and semantics
+- **CSS3** — Styling and responsiveness
+    - Flexbox for layout
+    - Media Queries for mobile adaptabilit

 ---

 ## 📱 Responsive Design

-This page adapts to both desktop and mobile screen sizes using CSS media queries.
+This landing page adapts seamlessly to different screen sizes:
+- 🖥️ Desktop
+- 💻 Laptop
+- 📱 Tablet
+- 📲 Mobile

 ---

 ## 👨‍💻 Author

-Your Name
-GitHub Profile
+Nilesh

 ---